zikun-li/zikun-li.github.io/_pages/about.md

 # Research Interest
 Because of the diversity of my past projects, I bear wide interest in various topics.
 But the questions I mainly care about includes:
 * Understanding visual information from the angle of shape and semantic meaning.

+In order to achive such objective, I mainly care about three tasks:
+* Few-shot Learning
+* Multi-task Learning
+* Image Synthesis